Income Related Monthly Adjustment Amounts (IRMAA) and Medicare Premiums

 Are you already enrolled in Medicare and curious if you could save money with a different plan?
 Check out our simple 3-step Medicare guide that could save you thousands in surprise medical bills or penalties.

 More importantly, if your taxable income in retirement is going to be close to one of the thresholds already, avoiding RMDs or other taxable events becomes even more important.
-That’s why you want to look ahead (and behind) to create a solid gameplan.
+That’s why you want to look ahead to create a solid gameplan.

 The main takeaway is that if you don’t plan for Aunt IRMAA, then she’ll show up at the worst possible time.
 Obviously, you can’t control everything.
 Knowing how to optimize your income and expenses in retirement is super helpful.